How to Improve Employee Training Engagement

 4. Reduce the barriers to training access

 Research shows that using various training methods is important for employee engagement.
-Short videos and apps make it easy to access the training content anytime and anywhere, which reduces the barriers to completing training.
+Short videos and apps make it easy to access training content anytime and anywhere, reducing the barriers to completing training.

 5. Regularly refresh your training content